tzing/secrets.env/docs/advanced/poetry.rst

       .. _self add: https://python-poetry.org/docs/cli/#self-add

-Note that YAML config format is not enabled by default (while TOML and JSON are enabled by default).
-If you require YAML support, install it with extras:
+If you need optional dependencies, such as YAML support, you can install them with extras:

 .. tab-set::